jkwuc89/codingchallenges/README.md

-# adventofcode
+# Coding Challenges
-Advent of Code solutions using Kotlin
+Solutions to coding challenges using a mixture of Java and Kotlin